narc0tiq/LiquidUU/README.md

 The canonical place to get information on LiquidUU is [its thread on the IC2 forum](http://forum.industrial-craft.net/index.php?page=Thread&threadID=8269).

+## Retirement Notice ##

+As of 2013-08-26, LiquidUU is officially **retired**.
+My reasoning is as follows:

+   * IC<sup>2</sup> has been outwardly stagnant for more than half a year now.
+While this is changing now, I've since discovered that I don't really miss it -- I'm playing quite happily without IC<sup>2</sup>.

+   * Liquid UU-Matter (by which I mean the actual thing the mod creates) was never all that useful.
+I played some fairly long-term worlds with the mod available and never actually felt a need to liquify my UU-matter (mostly because I don't really produce much of the stuff in the first place).
+As sub-points to this:

+       * Liquid duplication is a cheap trick, and while the conversion ratios have gotten some balance, being able to duplicate liquids is not exceptionally useful.
+In the case of Forestry liquids, it's easy enough to just get more once you've gotten some in the first place; in the case of oil, one either doesn't use it, or doesn't want infinite quantities of it.

+       * Accelerating IC<sup>2</sup> machine operations is nice... but it's also a lot more expensive than just waiting for processing to finish.
+Since time is rarely such an important resource that one cannot wait for the maceration of a stack of iron (or something) to finish, the accelerator becomes a fairly useless toy to keep around.

+   * Liquid electrolysis, the last work-in-progress which was never finished, was aiming in the same general direction as liquid duplication -- storing EUs in liquid form is not exceptionally useful, given that you can always just make more of them, *and* that you can store large amounts easily enough in their natural form.

+If anyone is interested in taking over the maintenance of this mod (I'm not sure why you would), please feel free to [contact me](http://narc.ro/contact) in some way and I'll help you pick it up.

 ## Compiling ##

 To compile this mod, you will need a working MCP+Forge+MCPDeobfuscate install with